Videos After Dark

 Videos After Dark is an American video clip television special created by Vin Di Bona, and hosted by Bob Saget on ABC.

-The show, which aired on March 12, 2019, was billed as "a special first-look episode" of a series, with more episodes planned to be broadcast "later in the year", but as of June 2021, the series premiere remains the only airing.
+The show, which aired on March 12, 2019, was billed as "a special first-look episode" of a series, with 12 more episodes taped which were planned to be broadcast "later in the year", but as of July 2024, the series premiere remains the only airing.
 The series would have been a spin-off of America's Funniest Home Videos, the first since 1996's short-lived World's Funniest Videos.
 Saget served as the original host of America's Funniest Home Videos, from 1989 to 1997.
 Videos After Dark would have featured video clips from Di Bona's "vast video vault that are more appropriate for an older audience".